afagot/OfflineAnalysisTool/README.md

 Then follow the intalation steps on this page : **[HERE](https://root.cern.ch/drupal/content/installing-root-source)**.

-To compile the offline analysis project, first, open the makefile with a text editor, for example gedit, and modify the path to DAQ_HOME_DIR :
+To compile the offline analysis project, simply do :

-    DAQ_HOME_DIR = /path/to/your/working/directory

-In the case of the GIF ++ computer, we have :

-    DAQ_HOME_DIR = /home/gifdaq/Desktop/OfflineAnalysisTool

-Then, simply do :

     make